Measure Theoretic Aspects of Oscillations of Error Terms: Introduction

 The following result, proved by Hardy and Littlewood \cite{HardyLittlewoodPNTOmegapm}, shows that such an upper bound for $\Delta(x)$ is optimal in terms of the power of $x$:

 A weaker result by Landau \cite{Landau} gives

-However, Landau's method has wide applications, and it is flexible to obtain some measure theoretic results.
-In Landau's method, the existence of a complex pole with real part $\half$ serves as a criterion for existence of the above limits.
+However, Landau's method has wide applications, and it is flexible to give some measure theoretic results.
+This method crucially depends on existence of a complex pole of $\zeta'(s)/\zeta(s)$ with real part $\half$.
 In this paper, we shall investigate on a quantitative version of Landau's result by obtaining the Lebesgue measure of the sets where $\Delta(x)>\lambda x^{1/2}$ and $\Delta(x)<-\lambda x^{\half}$, for some $\lambda>0$.
-We shall show that the large Lebesgue measure of the set where $|\Delta(x)|>\lambda x^{\half}$, for some $\lambda>0$, will replace the criterion for existence of a complex pole in Landau's method.
-These ideas will become clear later in this paper.